A HISTORY OF COMPASSION

 A FUTURE OF COMPASSION

 Since the start of the ministry, we have served the needs of over 350,00 people in their time of need.
-Today, we continue to grow more rooted in our communities by meeting individuals and families where they are by providing food, clothing, household items, and programs such as Seacoast Adopt A Block, Greenleaf Rec Center, and the New Life Recovery Program.
+Today, we continue to grow more rooted in our communities by meeting individuals and families where they are by providing food, clothing, household items, and programs such as Seacoast Adopt A Block, Greenleaf Rec Center, Getting Ahead in a Just-Gettin’-By World, and the New Life Recovery Program.

 Currently operating in 30,000 square feet of space in Portsmouth, NH, Operation Blessing has more than 100 volunteers, a small staff, and coordinators from affiliated churches in the surrounding community.
-We welcome volunteers of all ages to come and serve for whatever their reasons.
+We welcome volunteers of all ages to come and serve.

 Operation Blessing collaborates with other non-profits and churches to aid individuals and families in transition by beginning with transaction and praying for transformation.